The

 must ensure the number of observations is equal.
 For column annotations,

-the layout data will be transposed before use.
-This is necessary because
+the layout matrix will be transposed before use.
+This is necessary

-column annotations use heatmap columns as observations, but we need
+because column annotations use heatmap columns as observations, but we

 By default, heatmap_layout()